adamkemberling/Coca_Shiny/README.md

 outcomes.
 This script details the rule based approach used to create new footprints for small communities that uses the statistical areas for fisheries management.

+The following maps display how the rule based areas are constructed.
+VTR footprints in orange are overlaid against statistical areas outlined in black.
+If there is sufficient overlap the statistical areas will be used.
+Areas in green are statistical zones that satisfy this minimum overlap rule.

 ![](images/clipboard-633921838.png)